cecat/CeC-HA-Addons/addons/yamcam2/README.md

 every (3+2)*3 + 15 = 30s.

 - **sample_duration**: Sound sample length (seconds) (default 3).
 YAMNet operates on 16 KHz
-frames, maximum 15,360 samples -- so it operates on 0.96s duration frames.
-To analyze across longer durations we segment the waveform into 0.96s frames with 50% overlap, then combine the scores across the segments by taking the max of scores for each class.
+frames, maximum 15,360 samples -- so it operates on 0.975s duration frames.
+To analyze across longer durations we segment the waveform into 0.975s frames with 50% overlap, then combine the scores across the segments by taking the max of scores for each class.

-- **top_k**: YAMNet scores all 520 classes, we analyze the top_k highest scoring classes.
-However, we ignore classes with confidence levels below 0.1.
+- **top_k**: YAMNet scores all 521 classes, we analyze the top_k highest scoring classes.
+However, we ignore classes with scores below 0.1.

 - **report_k**: After analyzing top scores, we report the report_k highest scoring classes (generally a subset of top_k).